-Last month, Microsoft was named a leader in Gartner’s 2020 Magic Quadrant for Analytics and Business Intelligence Platforms for the 13th consecutive year.
+Microsoft has been named a leader in Gartner’s 2021 Magic Quadrant for Analytics and Business Intelligence Platforms for the 14th consecutive year.
 Being a long time Microsoft partner and a provider of Power BI services, we are thrilled with this announcement.
 Tensoft has infused its solutions with Microsoft Power BI – built a link in between the two – so that it can used it as a standard industry product.

 As you are aware, with Power BI you can combine multiple data sources, create custom workspaces online, mash up the data, split it, splice it and distribute it to your organization as needed.
 At Tensoft, we have created a nice template (a standard default file) that covers a lot of the basic reports on what customers in the semiconductor industry tend to need.
 We have highlighted some of these standard reports: